electrickite/shibboleth/core/components/shibboleth/docs/readme.txt

 view protected content.
 Authorization rules can be configured in the `shibboleth.rules` system setting, one per line.
 The rules should be entered using the 'shib-attr' [Apache syntax][3].
-The attributes available will vary based on the user's IdP: contact you IdP administrator for details on the types of information provided with each user.
+The attributes available will vary based on the user's IdP.
 (One way to get an idea of the attributes in your environment is to dump the `$_SERVER` variable of an active Shib session)

 An example rule set might look something like this: